openshift/managed-cluster-config/scripts/addons-namespaces/README.md

 # How to use the generate-add-ons-list.py script

-The script uses python3.
+The generate-add-ons-list.py script uses python3.
 Make sure it is installed in your environment.

-The script generates a YAML document created by default in managed-cluster-config/resources/addons-namespaces/main.yaml listing all namespaces created via addons that can be found here https://gitlab.cee.redhat.com/service/managed-tenants/-/tree/main/addons
+The script generates a YAML document created by default in managed-cluster-config/resources/addons-namespaces/main.yaml which lists all namespaces created via addons that can be found here https://gitlab.cee.redhat.com/service/managed-tenants/-/tree/main/addons

 With the managed-cluster-config repository and the managed-tenants repository cloned this is the way to run the script to generate a yaml listing all namespaces created via addons and save it as managed-cluster-config/resources/addons-namespaces/main.yaml
 ```